korawit-cric/monex-turborepo-template/README.md

 ### Step 3 (Optional): Change all apps and packages name prefix

-To change all apps and package name prefixes in every package.json, Docker container, etc. within one step, globally search `cric-monex-root-template` and replace all. (through IDE)
+To change all apps and package name prefixes in every package.json, Docker container, etc. within one step, globally search `monex-turborepo-template` and replace all. (through IDE)

 if has error about node version/dependency mismatch, try: